DrewCorlin/opentelemetry-esbuild-plugin-node/README.md

 ## Usage: Esbuild plugin

-This module includes instrumentation for all supported instrumentations and [all available data exporters][exporter-url].
+This module includes instrumentation for all supported non-builtin instrumentations.
-It provides a completely automatic, out-of-the-box experience.
 Please see the [Supported Instrumentations](#supported-instrumentations) section for more information.

 Enable auto instrumentation by configuring it in your esbuild script: